What is Phonics?

 - Children are taught to read by breaking down the words into separate sounds or ‘phonemes.
 They are then taught how to blend these sounds together to read the whole word

-- Children have a 15 minute Phonics lesson each day and they are encouraged to use the strategies to read and write all the time, in all lessons
+- Children have a 40 minute phonics and reading lesson each day and they are encouraged to use the strategies to read and write all the time, in all lessons.

 What scheme do we use at Waterthorpe?